itsgox/sokoban-bot/README.md

 # Sokoban Bot

 Sokoban is a popular game that I wanted to bring to Discord as a bot.
-I know PolyMars already did a bot like this, but i wanted to do my own version!
+I know PolyMars already did a bot like this, but I wanted to do my own version!

 You can add my 24/7 [Sokoban Bot](https://itsgox.com/sokoban), or you can run your own version of the bot following the next steps!